austinkmassey/crisp/BACKLOG.md

 ### Artifact Parsing

-Extract useful information from artifacts that can be presented in the CLI or index files.
+Extract information from each file, primarily, frontmatter, body summary, and any other fields idendified that could be useful.

 **Given** valid artifact path
-**When** A function like `parse_artifact <path>` is called **Then** the frontmatter and a summary of the body is returned.
+**When** A function like `parse_artifact <path>` is called **Then** the frontmatter and a summary of the body is returned as json

-> [!Question] How should the body of an item be summarized?
-> Just truncate?
+> [!Note] Bodies are summarized by truncation
+>unless a better strategy can be idendified.

-> [!Question] What information should be processed from each artifact?
+> [!Question] In addition to frontmatter, what should be parsed from an artifact?
->
+> Full/relative paths?
-> - Artifact ID
-> - Markdown Navigation
-> - Description
+> Word counts?
-> - Parse Frontmatter
-> - Relationships
+> Formatted elements?

-> [!Question] Should parsing by artifact specific?

-> [!Question] Should I just pull frontmatter, as is, and a summary, and let other functions determine what is needed?

-> [!Question] Are there elements not included in frontmatter that could be useful?
-Full/relative paths?
-Word counts?
-Formatted elements?

 ## Templates

 - each artifact has a template, it is mostly used as a boilerplate file that is copied and renamed with minimal changes.
 Information is manually filled out in the artifact template.
 - each index has a different template type.
 They are more complex and "merged" with data from a JSON file.
 Sections are repeated.
 All information in the end result is generated and not edited manually.
 - each index is made up of two parts, the index header and the body which is a collection of sections that represent each file being indexed
 - the header contains high level informaiton (file counts, date updated, ...)
 - the index section contains information relavent to each file being indexed